Bayesian methods for genetic association analysis with heterogeneous subgroups: From meta-analyses to gene-environment interactions: Introduction

-These two settings differ in the extent of the heterogeneity expected: for example, interactions could cause genetic variants to have effects in different directions in different subgroups, whereas this might be considered unlikely in the meta-analysis setting.
-They also differ in the extent to which heterogeneity may be of direct interest (e.g. in interactions) or largely a ``nuisance'' (e.g. in meta-analysis).
-However, the two settings also share an important element in common: the vast majority of genetic variants are unassociated with any given phenotype of interest, within {\it all} subgroups.
-Consequently, it is of considerable interest to identify genetic variants that show association in {\it any} subgroup, or in other words to reject the ``global" null hypothesis of {\it no association within any subgroup}.
-This focus on rejecting the global null hypothesis distinguishes genetic association analyses from other settings, and calls for analysis approaches tailored to this goal; see \cite{Lebrec2010} for relevant discussion.
+Our third example is more generic, but nonetheless important: identifying genetic associations in the presence of environmental interactions.
+Strong environmental interactions can result in genetic effects varying among subgroups, and in extreme cases could even cause effects to have different signs in different subgroups.
+In such cases ignoring heterogeneity would substantially reduce power.
+For example, by separately analyzing male and females, \citet{Kong2008} identified a strong genetic association with recombination rate that is missed by a standard analysis that ignores heterogeneity.
+However, separately analyzing subgroups is less attractive than analyzing them jointly and allowing for potential heterogeneity; this motivated development of methods described here.
+These three applications differ in their expected heterogeneity.
+For example, whereas interactions could cause genetic effects to differ in sign among subgroups, differences in sign seem less likely in the meta-analysis setting.
+However, they also share an important element in common: the vast majority of genetic variants\vadjust{\goodbreak} are unassociated with any given phenotype within \textit{all} subgroups.
+Consequently, it is of considerable interest to identify genetic variants that show association in \textit{any} subgroup or, in other words to reject the ``global'' null hypothesis of \textit{no association within any subgroup}.
+This focus on rejecting the global null hypothesis distinguishes genetic association analyses from other settings and calls for analysis approaches tailored to this goal; see \citet{Lebrec2010} for relevant discussion.
+Thus, although there has been previous work on Bayesian methods for meta-analysis [e.g., \citet{Sutton2001}, \citet{stangelberrybook}, \citet{DuMouchel1983}, \citet{Whitehead1991}, \citet{Li1994}, \citet{Eddy1990}, \citet{Givens1997}, \citet{Verzilli2008}, \citet{DeIorio2011}, \citet{Burgess2010}, \citet{Mila2011}], the nature of our applications calls for a different focus.
+Specifically, our applications need tools for association testing and model comparison, via Bayes Factors (BFs), rather than for estimation.
+In addition, because genetic association studies often involve very many association tests, computational speed is important, so we focus on obtaining fast numerical approximations to BFs (rather than using MCMC say).
+Finally, because in many cases, including the Global Lipids data above, only summary data (e.g., effect size estimates and standard errors in the different subgroups) are easily available, we need methods that can work with summary data.

-The methods we consider here are suited to the analysis of genetic association studies, and are sufficiently flexible to handle a range of settings in which heterogeneity may be an issue, from meta-analyses to gene-environment interactions.
-In brief, we introduce families of alternative models that allow for a range of different effect sizes and levels of heterogeneity, and then address questions of interest by comparing the support in the data for these different models vs the global null.
-Within this framework the goal of testing the global null is accomplished by assessing the overall support for any of the alternative hypotheses, whereas the goal of examining heterogeneity among groups is achieved by comparing the relative support for different alternative models.